 Clay Mills Sewage Treatment Works

 Clay Mills is a large filter works serving a domestic population of around 100,000 in Burton-on-Trent, Staffordshire UK.
-MWH Constructors was responsible for the design and construction of a new activated sludge plant at Clay Mills.
+MWH was responsible for the design and construction of a new activated sludge plant at Clay Mills.
 The principal driver for the project scope was phosphorus removal, although sludge treatment was also improved.

 - The project successfully recycled 100% of waste produced, as well as reducing their Co2 emissions by 25%.